Trinidad Now Under An Adverse Weather Alert (Orange Level)

 For an orange-level Adverse Weather Alert, there is a high risk to public safety, livelihoods, and property.
 Hazardous conditions may threaten lives, livelihoods, and property.
 Serious injuries or casualties are possible if you do not prepare.

-A severe Adverse Weather Alert means that the event may result in the loss of a single life or serious injuries; physical defences are needed, major losses in confined areas, income earning impossible for several days, and several communities may be affected.
+A severe Adverse Weather Alert means that the event may result in the loss of a single life or serious injuries; physical defenses are needed, major losses in confined areas, income earning impossible for several days, and several communities may be affected.
 External help is needed for recovery.

-The public, according to the TTMS, should monitor weather conditions before venturing out and ensure all marine vessels are properly anchored and secured. do not venture into flood waters, and monitor official news sources and weather updates
+The public, according to the TTMS, should monitor weather conditions before venturing out and ensure all marine vessels are properly anchored and secured. do not venture into flood waters, and monitor official news sources and weather updates.

 This image has an empty alt attribute; its file name is AlertLevel_ImpactSeverity-1024x491.jpg